-ABOUT 150 persons dined together at the Victoria Assembly Rooms, in commemoration of the centenary of the Ayrshire poet's birth.
+ABOUT 150 persons dined together at the Victoria Assembly Rooms, in commemoration of the centenary of the Avrshire poet's birth.
 Mr Stewart M'Naghten of Bitterne Manor House presided; and the vice-chair was occupied by Mr James Duncan, M.A., Principal of the Southampton College.
 The company consisted mainly of Scotsmen.
 After the usual loyal toasts had been disposed of, the Chairman proposed the toast of the evening in the following terms-"The glorious and imperishable memory of Robert Burns!
 May the splendour of his genius, the independence of his character, and the boundless love of his native land, which pervades all his writings, ever animate the hearts of his countrymen, and stimulate them to the practice of those deeds of virtue and patriotism which are so beautifully illustrated in the undving verse of their favourite bard, and which have made the name and character of Scotland respected wherever the English language is spoken."
 The toast was drunk in silence.
 The festivities were prolonged to a late hour.
 Several of Burns' choicest songs were admirably sung during the evening.
+OXFORD.

-OXFORD The Burns' Centenary was celebrated in Oxford, on Tuesday, by a meeting of the Scotsmen reident in this city and neighbourhood.
-The gathering took place in the Masonic Hall-Mr McIaren in the chair.
-The Chairman's speech in honour of Burns was received with every mark of deep feeling; and he then read the Crystal Palace Prize Poem, which was much applauded.
-The meeting was remarkable for the evidence of deep and sincers feeling in every one present.
+Titz Burna' Centenary was celebrated in Oxford, on Tuesday, by a meeting of the Scotsmen resident in this city and neighbourhood.
+The gathering took place in the Masonie Hall-Mr McIaren in the chair.
+The Chairman's speech in honour of Burns was received with every mark of deep feeling; and he then read the Crystal Palace Prize Foem, which was much applauded.
+The meeting was remarkable for the evidence of deep and sincer feeling in every one present.
 WOOLWICH.

-The Burns' Commemoration, celebrated at the Ship Hotel, Woolwich, consisted of a banquet given by a number of the Scottish residents, military and civilian, to the amount of 120.
-Mr. Dingwell occupied the chair, and proposed the various toats, namely, the "Land o' Cakes," "Bobbie Burns," &c.
-During the dinner the party were enlivened with the performance of Serjeaut Wright, R.A., on the national pipes, and the band of the Royal Artilliery played appropriate airs.
+THE Burns' Commemoration, celebrated at the Ship Hotel, Woolvich, consisted of a banquet given by a number of the Scottish residents, military and civilian, to the amount of 120.
+Mr Dingwell occupied: the chair, and proposed the various toasts, namely, the "Land o' Cakes," "Bobbie Burns," &c.
+During the dinner the party were enlivened with the performance of Serjeant Wright, K.A., on the national pipes, and the band of the Royal Artillery plaged appropriate airs.
 CHELTENHAM.

-The anniversary of the hundredth birthday of Robert Burns was celebrated at Cheltenham with great $\epsilon \epsilon lat$ (where the two sons of the bard reside) on Tuesday last by a public dinner, got up by a committee of Scottish gentlemen resident in the town, and which took place at the Queen's Hotel.
+The anniversary of the hundredth birthday of Robert Burns was celebrated at Cheltenham with great \$\frac{e}{lat}\$ (where the two sons of the bard reside) on Tuesday last by a public dinner, got up by a committee of Scottish gentlemen resident in the town, and which took place at the Queen's Hotel.
 Sir Alexander Ramsay, M.P., presided.
-BRISTOL.

-The centenary of Seotland's great national poet was celebrated at Bristol with great \(\text{Let} \) and the occasion derived peculiar interest from the fact that the principal dinner was presided over by P. F. Atken, Eap, grandson of the bard is earliest friend, Robert Alken, to whom the world is indebted for the first publication of this poetry, and to whom Buran himself shewed his gratitude by dedicating to him the most beautiful of his poems, The Cottar's Schurdey Night.
-The principal banquet was by upwards of 120 gentlemen.
-The gallery was also filled by a bright galaxy of ladies.
-The Chairman was supported by many citizens of note, amongst whom were Dr. Symonds and the Govennor of the Corporation of the Poor, Mr. Es.
-Robinson.
-A second dinner-to which between sixty and seventy gentlemen sat down-was held in the large room of the Angel Inn.
+RISTOL The centenary of Scotland's great national post was celebrated at Briatol with great telat, and the occasion derived peculiar interest from the fact that the principal dinner was presided over by P. F. Aiken, Eac., grandson of the bard'd earliest friend, Robert Aiken, to whom the world is indebted for the first publication of his poetry, and to whom Buran himself ahewed his gratitude by dedicating to him the most beautiful of his poems, "The Cottar's Saturday Night."
+The principal banquet was held in the large lecture hall of the Athenson, and was strended by the property of the control of the strength of the property of the prope A second dinner-to which between sixty and seventy gentlemen sat down-was held in the large room of the Angel Inn.
 Mr Jno.
 Chisholm presided.
-The room was elegantly decorated, and the dinner-which comprised some cock-a-leekie and a profuse supply of game-was of an elegant description.
+The room was elegantly decorated, and the dinner-which comprised some cock-a leekie and a profuse supply of game-was of an elegant description.